One person’s trash was indeed another child’s treasure. A treasure that opened up a world of creativity and limitless imagination.

-Brain Rewired was established to share compelling stories, resources, activities, and studies focused on rewiring your brain to think differently through prescribed dosage injections of creativity.
+Brain Rewired researches and shares compelling studies, stories, resources, and activities focused on rewiring your brain to think differently through slow and steady prescribed dosage injections of creativity.

 Tap into the power of neuroplasticity and the brain’s amazing ability to transform itself by forming new neural connections at any age.

 Get back inside the cardboard refrigerator box again and start creating.